Tong-Chen/tong-chen.github.com/_posts/2013-01-04-boxplot-tutorial.md

   Remember to *exclude other columns* if there is any by giving their names to `-I` in format `"'col1','col2'"` or `"'col'"`.
 Pay attention to the **double quotation** marks.

-  If the input file is in melted format, `boxplot.sh -f diamond.extract.matrix.melt -m TRUE -d value -F variable -a color -I "'cut'" -x color` or `boxplot.sh -f diamond.extract.matrix.melt -m TRUE -a color -I "'cut'" -x color` would be suitable since the default value for `-d` is `value`, `-F` is `variable`.
+  If the input file is in molten format, `boxplot.sh -f diamond.extract.matrix.melt -m TRUE -d value -F variable -a color -I "'cut'" -x color` or `boxplot.sh -f diamond.extract.matrix.melt -m TRUE -a color -I "'cut'" -x color` would be suitable since the default value for `-d` is `value`, `-F` is `variable`.
+For the practical example, `rpkm` should be given to `-d` and `gene` given to `-F`.

   ![diamond.extract.matrix.boxplot.price_carat_color_set]({{ site.img_url}}/tutorial/diamond.extract.matrix.boxplot.price_carat_color_set.png)